Disease Guide ·Progressive Retinal Atrophy ·2026

 Treatment - No Cure Available

-There is no treatment, medication, or surgery that can stop or reverse PRA.
-Antioxidant supplements ($20-$50/month) may theoretically slow progression but evidence is limited.
-Management focuses on helping your dog adapt to vision loss — keeping furniture in place, using verbal cues, and maintaining routines.
+No treatment, medication, or surgery can stop or reverse PRA.
+Antioxidant supplements ($20-$50/month) may theoretically slow progression, but evidence is limited.
+Management focuses on helping your dog adapt - keeping furniture in place, using verbal cues, maintaining routines.
 Management costs $200-$500

 Total Cost - $200-$500